Venus Williams: 2013: Back injury

 At the 2013 Hopman Cup, and playing for USA (with John Isner), the first rubber was against South Africa.
 Williams beat Chanelle Scheepers and, with John Isner, they comfortably defeated the South African pair Scheepers and Kevin Anderson.
 In USA's second rubber against France, she won both her singles and in mixed doubles defeated Jo-Wilfried Tsonga and Mathilde Johansson.
 Next she faced Anabel Medina Garrigues of Spain and won in two sets.

 From there Williams went onto the Australian Open, seeded 25, after missing it the previous year due to injury.
 She beat Galina Voskoboeva and Alizé Cornet before losing to the second seed, Maria Sharapova.
 Her next tournament was Brasil Tennis Cup.
 She participated the tournament as the top seed.
 She defeated Mirjana Lučić-Baroni in the first round, Garbiñe Muguruza in the second round and Magdaléna Rybáriková during the quarterfinals.
 Reaching her first semifinal of the year, she was then defeated by Olga Puchkova in three sets.
 This tournament allowed Williams to strengthen her position in the top 20.
 She retired from the Miami Open in the third round due to a lower back injury.

 One week after Miami, Williams participated in Charleston as the fifth seed.
-She reached the semifinals, after playing both her third round and quarterfinals matches on the same day, where she lost to her sister Serena in two sets in the sisters' first meeting since the 2009 WTA Tour Championships.A few weeks later she participated in Fed Cup, in a tie between the United States and Sweden.
-After Sloane Stephens lost the opening match, Williams stepped into her spot, winning a match against Johanna Larsson, after converting on her eighth match point.
+She reached the semifinals, where she lost to her sister Serena in two sets in the sisters' first meeting since the 2009 WTA Tour Championships.
+A few weeks later she participated in Fed Cup, in a tie between the United States and Sweden.
+After Sloane Stephens lost the opening match, Williams stepped into her spot, winning a match against Johanna Larsson.
 This was the first time in Williams's career that she clinched the winning match in a Fed Cup tie, leading the United States to a 3–2 victory over Sweden.
-Williams's next event was the Madrid Open where she withdrew just before playing her first round match, her next tournament was the Italian Open in Rome where she lost in the first round to Laura Robson.
+Williams's next event was the Madrid Open where she withdrew just before playing her first round match.
+Her next tournament was the Italian Open in Rome where she lost in the first round to Laura Robson.
 Williams then played at the 2013 French Open where she lost to Urszula Radwańska in the first round.
 She was also entered in doubles with her sister Serena but pulled out just before their first-round match.
 Williams pulled out of the 2013 Wimbledon Championships due to a back injury.
-It was the first time she has missed Wimbledon in her career.
+It was the first time she missed Wimbledon in her career.